GATB/simka/simkaMin/README.md

 ./bin/simka … -filter
 ```

-Considers all the reads of each samples (set 0 to use all reads)
+Consider all the reads of each samples (set 0 to use all reads)

 ```bash
 ./bin/simka … -max-reads 0
 ```

-Used only the first 1000 reads of each samples:
+Use only the first 1000 reads of each sample:

 ```bash
 ./bin/simka … -max-reads 1000
 ```

-Allow more memory and cores improve the execution time:
+Allow more memory and cores to improve the execution time:

 ```bash
 ./bin/simka … -max-memory 20000 -nb-cores 8